bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>JSON Arrays</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>JSON arrays are ordered lists of values enclosed in square brackets [].
+<p>JSON arrays are ordered lists of values enclosed in square brackets &lbrack;&rbrack;.
 The values can
 be of any JSON data type.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Example of a JSON Array:</h4>